Graphic of a magnet attracting leads

 How do you generate UGC for your brand?

-• Build a great product: Sorry, you can’t skip this.
+• Build a great product: This step is essential to your success.
 Happy customers will organically talk about your products and recommend them to potential users.That’s why it’s so important to ensure you achieve product-market fit before you launch.
 Then continuously improve to meet your customer’s needs.

 • Talk to your customers: Sometimes, all you need to do is ask.
 Setting up a data-driven customer success process can automate asking customers for testimonials when they find value in your product.
 “When a client hits 1x (breakeven) with UserGems, we send some gifts to celebrate.
 At 5x, we're asking for G2 reviews and other forms of advocacy,” says Steven Farina, customer success manager at UserGems.
 “At 10x, we're trying to secure a case study.
 At each of these specific moments, the actions are auto-generated in a series of tasks and emails.”